Counting and effective rigidity in algebra and geometry: Main tools: Algebraic counting results

-for each term in the sum.
+Since $m$ divides $n$ and $\ell$ is the least prime divisor of $n$, we have $n^2(1-1/m_\pp) \geq n^2(1-1/\ell)$ for each term in the sum.
 Moreover, each numerator on the right-hand side of \eqref{eq:apsexpansion} is trivially bounded by $m$.
-It follows that the the formal Dirichlet series expansion of $G_j(s)$ converges absolutely for

-and coincides there with its (absolutely convergent) Euler product.
+It follows that the the formal Dirichlet series expansion of $G_j(s)$ converges absolutely for $\Re(s) > \frac{1}{n^2(1-1/\ell)}$ and coincides there with its (absolutely convergent) Euler product.
 This gives condition (ii).
 In fact, if $\ell \nmid m$, then the smallest nontrivial divisor of $m$ is strictly larger than $\ell$.
-The argument of the preceding paragraph then implies that $G_j(s)$ has an Euler product converging absolutely and uniformly in
+The argument of the preceding paragraph then implies that $G_j(s)$ has an Euler product converging absolutely and uniformly in $\Re(s) > \frac{1}{n^2(1-1/\ell)}-\epsilon$, for some positive $\epsilon$.
+This shows that conditions (iii) and (iv) hold for $G_j(s)$, where in (iv) we may take $A(s)=0$ and $B(s) = G_j(s)$.